Vyral/will-cook/_posts/2020-10-22-q-which-indicators-tell-the-true-story-of-our-market.md

 **3\.
 Time on market.** This is an indicator of how much demand exists.
 If a listing’s time on the market is low, it means demand is high.

 **4\.
-Ratio of active-to-pending listings.** As this ration narrows, demand increases.
+Ratio of active-to-pending listings.** As this ratio narrows, demand increases.
 When the number of active listings equals the number of pending listings, there is good demand.
 When the number of pending listings exceeds active listings, then you know you’re in a red-hot market and prices are going up.&nbsp;

 **5\.
 Sales price versus list price.** If the average sales price matches the average list price, it means demand is up.
 If there is a lot of volume, activity, and inventory, but demand is low, the average sales price is probably lower than the average list price.
 If there are fewer listings on the market, demand will increase, and you’ll see prices being bid up and multiple-offer situations become more common.
 Therefore, the average sales price and the average list price will match.&nbsp;